-Whey Isolate vs Concentrate
+Whey Isolate vs Concentrate: Which Protein to Buy

 Whey isolate undergoes extensive processing, including microfiltration and ion-exchange, to remove most fats, carbohydrates, and lactose.
 This results in a product that is typically at least 90% protein by weight, making it a highly purified form of whey.
 It's quickly absorbed and ideal for those seeking maximum protein with minimal other macros.